tradingstrategy-ai/docs/source/glossary.rst

         Slippage cannot be backtested easily, because it is based on the trade execution delays and those cannot be usually simulated
         (but can be measured).

-        :term:`DEX <decentralised exchange>` swap orders have a slippage parameter with them.
+        :term:`DEX <decentralised exchange>` swap orders have a slippage tolerance parameter with them.
 You set it when the order is created.
-        If the price changes more then the slippage between the creation of the order and the execution of the order, the DEX will cancel the order (revert).
+        If the price changes more then the slippage tolerance between the creation of the order and the execution of the order, the DEX will cancel the order (revert).

-        Setting a low slippage value prevents frontrunning your trades, because frontrunners cannot extract more value than what your slippage tolerance is.
+        Setting a low slippage tolerance value prevents frontrunning your trades, because frontrunners cannot extract more value than what your slippage tolerance is.

         `See ParaSwap's excellent documentation on slippage <https://doc.paraswap.network/price-impact-slippage>`_.